-Asora & Veerio are two ideas for apps that were developed collaboratively between Nadia Abuseif, Kate Gaffigan, Kristen Webster, Alex Selkin, and myself.
+Asora & Veerio are a pair of complimentary apps that were developed to facilitate climate migrant’s relocation efforts and simultaneously provide a mindfulness app for others.
+It was a collaboration between Nadia Abuseif, Kate Gaffigan, Kristen Webster, Alex Selkin, and myself.

 For this project we looked at the experience of “climate change migrants,” a new class of citizen being created by the devastating impacts of climate change.
 By 2060, there will be 1.4 billion climate change migrants, and there is currently no product available which facilitates their cultural transition.
 As communities are forced to leave their homes, several systemic factors impede the relocation efforts.
 Some of these factors include: